 In the western half of the Quaker Belt, however, my ancestors in Forsyth County and some of the counties that surrounded it were less enthusiastic about the political situation that had emerged.
 More of my ancestors are buried in God’s Acre, which is how Moravians from Germany referred to their graveyards, at Friedland Moravian Church in Forsyth County than anywhere else.
 Five of them belonged to the Friedland Society when it was created in 1771.
 Another, Tycho Nissen, became its first pastor in 1775, although he’s described as an “Akoluthe,” or non-ordained minister, who led them until they became a congregation in 1780.
 Nissan moved to Salem in the same county and worked as the gravedigger and headstone engraver for the Salem Congregation (Moravian) and later became the night watchman too.

-Friedland Moravian Church shaped the faith of my great, great grandfather David Williard, his six brothers, and his four sisters.
+Friedland Moravian Church shaped the faith of my great-great-grandfather David Williard, his six brothers, and his four sisters.
 Interestingly, David Williard was born on the Fourth of July, 1823 (exactly 47 years after the signing of the Declaration of Independence).
 Later in adulthood, he and at least three of his siblings would become members of Primitive Baptist churches.
 But they all began as Moravians.

 All seven Williard brothers fell within the age range that made them subject to America’s first general military draft (i.e., conscription), enacted by the First Congress of the Confederate States of America in the spring of 1862 and expanded in the fall of 1862.
 Governor Zebulon B. Vance, defending the rights of North Carolina, objected strenuously to this law that seemed to contradict a major principle of the rebellion.
 The Federal government followed suit with a national conscription act in 1863, resulting in draft riots and racial violence that same year in New York City.

-The expansion of the Confederate conscription law in the fall of 1862 not only raised the age limit for enrollment but also allowed an exemption from the draft for one owner or one overseer on each plantation that had 20 or more able-bodied slaves.
+The expansion of the Confederate conscription law in the fall of 1862 not only extended the age range for enrollment but also allowed an exemption from the draft for one owner or one overseer on each plantation that had 20 or more able-bodied slaves.
 In North Carolina, that provision applied to the elite planter class, to which my great-great-great-grandfather Daniel Hackney, Jr., did not even belong with his 14 slaves.

 One can easily imagine how that made the yeoman farmers of the central piedmont feel.
 Owning either few or no slaves, their religious convictions did not naturally support pro-slavery opinions (which is not to say that most of them were “radical” abolitionists).
 Some of them became reluctant secessionists like Hackney after President Lincoln’s call for troops.
 However, many were either passively or actively resistant to a war that would be fought by the poor for the benefit of the rich.